Capital Breakfast

-Capital Breakfast with Roman Kemp is a British national breakfast radio show on Capital.
+Capital Breakfast with Jordan North, Chris Stark and Siân Welby is a British national breakfast radio show on Capital.
 The show is broadcast from 6am to 10am each weekday.
-From 7 January 2012 an additional live networked edition was broadcast from 6am to 9am each Saturday.

 A national version of the programme began on 8 April 2019 forcing the local variations across the UK to be axed.
-Those local versions were Dino, Pete & Tyles (Capital East Midlands), Jono & Emma (Capital South Coast), Adam & JoJo (Capital Yorkshire), Rob & Matilda (Capital Birmingham), Matt & Polly (Capital South Wales), Bodg, Matt & Hannah (Capital North East), The Rob Ellis Show (Capital Manchester), Des Clarke, Steven & Amy (Capital Scotland), Ben Sheppard (Capital North West and Wales), Adam, Gemma & Dylan (Capital Liverpool) and Dave and Miranda (Capital Brighton).
-Only Capital Cymru retained their own local shows.
+Those local versions were Dino, Pete & Tyles (Capital East Midlands), Jono & Emma (Capital South Coast), Adam & JoJo (Capital Yorkshire), Rob & Matilda (Capital Birmingham), Matt & Polly (Capital South Wales), Bodg, Matt & Hannah (Capital North East), The Rob Ellis Show (Capital Manchester), Des Clarke, Ben Sheppard (Capital North West and Wales), Adam, Gemma & Dylan (Capital Liverpool), Dave and Miranda (Capital Brighton) and Alistair James (Capital Cymru) (as of February 24, 2025).
+Only Capital Scotland as of April 2023, has retained its own local show.

 Broadcast and production

 As Capital London (channel listed as Capital FM) is simulcast on TV variants which are available on Freesat, Freeview, Sky, TalkTalk TV and Virgin Media, Capital Breakfast is available throughout the UK.
 This variant is produced at their studios in Leicester Square, London.